 The county is an ideal summertime glamping destination for a family holiday.
 With mellow weather, rustic beauty in full flower and a wealth of local arts festivals.
 Kids' events and fairs range from Glastonbury to the Priddy Folk Festival.
 Explore quaint and colourful villages and evocative historic towns like Wells and Taunton.
 Sample local produce from a host of farmers' markets and discover why the region is famous for its cider and dairy produce.

-Within the beautiful area of the Somerset Levels lies Glastonbury Collection.
-The collection lies at the end of a single track called Wood Drove and offers a wide selection of walks for those keen on outdoor activities.
+Within the beautiful area of the Somerset Levels lies Glastonbury.
+The location lies at the end of a single track called Wood Drove and offers a wide selection of walks for those keen on outdoor activities.
 These areas are perfect for outdoor activities such as hiking and cycling.
 The town of Glastonbury is only 30 minutes away and the Glastonbury Festival is held not far from this location every year!